keshrath/Giphy4J/README.md

 	feed.getDataList().get(0).getImages().getOriginal().getUrl();
 ```

-## Download ExclyCore
+## Download Giphy4J

-ExclyCore can either be downloaded as a JAR file or embedded as Maven dependency.
+Giphy4J can either be downloaded as a JAR file or embedded as Maven dependency.

 ### Manual Install